Spectris (OTCMKTS:SEPJY) Hits New 1-Year Low at $17.60

-Spectris plc (OTCMKTS:SEPJY – Get Free Report) reached a new 52-week low during trading on Monday .
-The company traded as low as $17.60 and last traded at $17.60, with a volume of 0 shares traded.
+Spectris plc (OTCMKTS:SEPJY – Get Free Report)’s share price hit a new 52-week low during trading on Monday .
+The company traded as low as $17.60 and last traded at $17.60, with a volume of 0 shares changing hands.
 The stock had previously closed at $17.60.

 Spectris Price Performance